BCs BOA History

 Placeholder

-During May there had been a drop in Allied losses, coupled with a tremendous rise in U-boat losses; 18 boats were lost in convoy battles in the Atlantic in the month, 14 were lost to air patrols; six of these in the Bay of Biscay.
-With losses in other theatres, accidents and other causes, the total loss to the U-boat arm in May was 43 boats.
+May 1943 also had the greatest monthly losses suffered by U-boats up to that time, with 34 being destroyed.[3]
 On 24 May 1943, Admiral Dönitz, shocked at the defeat suffered by the U-boats, ordered a temporary halt to the U-boat campaign; most were withdrawn from operational service.
-The U-boats were unable to return in significant numbers until autumn and never regained the advantage.
+The U-boats were unable to return in significant numbers until autumn and never regained the advantage.[10]

 Late 1943